 You'll know if your heat pump is frozen by examining the outdoor unit for ice.
+Look at the lines in and out of the unit.
 A little bit of frost and ice on the outdoor coils is normal.
 A blanked of ice covering the unit is not.

 It may sound silly, but make sure there's no water overflowing from gutters and pouring onto the outside unit.
 The source of water may not be coming from the heat pump itself, which would point to a different issue.

 Check that the unit’s air filter is clean and that the indoor air vents aren't blocked by furniture or other objects.
 Once the inside areas are clear, remove any debris around the outside unit like leaves, sticks, snow, or dirt that could be blocking air or the outdoor coil.
 Restricted airflow can cause the heat pump to freeze over.

 If a frozen heat pump doesn't seem to be the problem, consider other reasons why your home can't keep up with the temperature on the thermostat.